 Microglia in myelination

-The formation of compact myelin and the refinement of its structure to adapt to the needs of axons is an essential, yet poorly understood, step in the development of a mature nervous system.
 In a surprising finding, it is apparent that microglia, a type of immune cell found in the brain, make an important contribution to the formation of myelin.
 This project will identify how microglia interact with myelin to fine-tune structure.
 Understanding how microglia modulates myelin formation will open up new avenues of research into neural plasticity, which by definition has implications for learning and memory.
+We have recently identified that the disruption of Mertk, a key regulator of microglial behaviour, leads to abnormal myelination, including alterations in myelin thickness and decompaction.